LakeinLove/Mage-The-Awakening/Magic/Spells/Apprentice/Soul Armour.md

 ---

-Any spell or effect that would remove, manipulate, or injure the subject’s soul must first win a Clash of Wills.
+Any spell or effect that would remove, manipulate, or injure the subject’s soul must first win a [[Clash of Wills]].